‘Art carries what is too heavy for language to hold.’ — Amy Sherald

 My artwork first came to public attention through portraiture, and later, in the mid-1990s, with expansive wall drawings.
 These site-specific works, composed of numerical sequences in a variety of coloured fonts, explored themes of seasonal time and impermanence.

-This diaristic approach has evolved considerably since then, and in early 2008 I began a personal challenge to complete one painting each month.
-Structured around the yearly calendar, the intention was to reimagine traditional forms of record-keeping.
-Over the years, however, this working method has expanded to include photography, multiple paintings, and works on paper.
-Each piece is created in response to a specific month.
+This diaristic approach has evolved considerably since then, and in early 2008 I began a studio challenge to complete one painting each month.
+Initally structured around the yearly calendar, the intention was to reimagine traditional forms of record-keeping.
+The catalyst for this context was the emergent technology of smartphones as a personal journal.
+Over the years, this working method has expanded to include photography, multiple paintings, and works on paper.
+After a period of building momentum, each piece now is created in response to a specific month.

-This production has since taken on a contemplative rhythm, marking time through close attention to natural life cycles and the practice of artistic documentation.
-In the years that followed, my observations of planetary change began to shape this process.
+The production has since taken on a contemplative rhythm, marking time through close attention to natural life cycles and the practice of artistic documentation.
+In the years that followed, my observations of planetary change began to shape this experience.
 I have come to see the labour of art-making as part of a broader public awareness that connects agricultural traditions with the seasonal patterns studied in phenology.

-Inscribed by a sense of place and craft, my interests are frequently found in this distinctive engagement with time, where meaning can surface through the subtle turns of unconscious collective memory.
+Inscribed by a sense of place and craft, my interests are frequently found in this animated engagement with time, where meaning can surface through the subtle turns of unconscious collective memory.

 EDUCATION